-The Center for the Governance of AI is seeking exceptional researchers to join our interdisciplinary team for a limited period of three months.
+The Center for the Governance of AI is seeking exceptional researchers to carry out collaborative research with our interdisciplinary team for a limited period of three months.
 Participants in the Fellowship will have the opportunity to participate in cutting-edge research in a fast-growing field, while gaining expertise in parts of our Research Agenda.

 We are interested in candidates from a broad set of disciplines including International Relations, Public Policy, Political Science, History, Economics, Sociology, Law, Philosophy, Mathematics, and Computer Science.
 Technical expertise in or familiarity with machine learning is useful but not required.
 We expect most successful applicants to be postdocs or PhD students.
 However, we also very much welcome applications from professionals with relevant experience or particularly promising early-stage researchers (Masters and Bachelors).

 More senior researchers interested in collaborating can express their interest via firstname.lastname@example.org.